 Genesis 38 is nothing less than scandalous.
-Yet although a passage of Scripture that talks openly about embarrassing sin might at first affront our cultured sensibilities, the reality is this is exactly the kind of Bible we would wish for!
+Although a passage of Scripture that talks openly about embarrassing sin might at first affront our cultured sensibilities, the reality is this is exactly the kind of Bible we would wish for!
 A Bible that is about real sinners, who make really big mistakes, and mess up in horribly embarrassing ways, just like us – who God nonetheless saves, and even uses, in his great plan of Redemption.

 He blotted out every living thing that was on the face of the ground … Only Noah was left, and those who were with him in the ark (Genesis 7:23).
 The worldwide Flood is sobering to consider.
 In Noah’s day, at a real point in time in actual history, every person on earth was drowned except the eight who were in the Ark.
 This is the greatest catastrophe in history, and no other event — tsunami, earthquake, hurricane, or volcanic eruption — even comes close.
 This was not a “natural” or normal kind of catastrophe.